saidharmendra5/spelling-checker/README.md

 1. Run `app.py` to start the Flask server.
 2. Navigate to `http://127.0.0.1:5000/` in your web browser.
 3. Input the text you want to correct and submit.

-## Future Enhancements

-- Adding support for multiple languages
-- Integration with external APIs for more comprehensive checks